retaildevcrews/istio/burst/README.md

 Burst metrics service is responsible for reading HPA metrics from a Kubernetes(k8s) API and return a formatted burst metrics header.
 It is implemented as a REST service.

-Currently it will capture current pod count and target pod count from an HPA.
+The service captures current pod count and target pod count from an HPA.

 ## Deployment/usage

-TODO: add recently pushed `make` usage
+TODO: add `make` usage

 ## API Endpoints